corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< /note >}}

 The schema structure changes in Corda 4.0 require data to be propagated to new tables and columns based on the existing rows and specific node configuration, for example, node legal name.
 Such migrations cannot be expressed by the DDL script, so they need to be performed by the Database Management Tool or a node.
-These updates are required any time you are upgrading either from an earlier version to 4.0 or from 4.x to 4.x, for example, upgrading from 4.5 to 4.8.
+These updates are required any time you are upgrading either from an earlier version to 4.0 or from 4.x to 4.x.
+For example, if you're upgrading from 4.5 to 4.8.

 The Database Management Tool can execute the remaining data upgrade.
 The tool can connect with *restricted* database permissions as the schema structure was created in step three.